Lymington Choral Society is very grateful for the support of its Patrons and Associates.

 Minute Secretary

-Viv Parsons (not committee member)
+Viv Parsons (not choir or committee member)

 He was born and educated in York and studied at Trinity College Cambridge where he performed in the college choir, orchestra and wind band whilst reading for an English degree.
 After further study at King’s College London and the Guildhall School of Music & Drama, he joined the BBC Singers and the music profession in 1968.
 Since then he has travelled widely with various Chamber Operas, The London Opera Group, Kent Opera, The Chelsea Opera Group, The English Bach Festival, L’Atelier Lyrique de Tourcoing and The Royal Opera Company Covent Garden.